Hell in a Cell (2010)

 The 2010 Hell in a Cell was the second annual Hell in a Cell professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 The event took place on October 3, 2010, at the American Airlines Center in Dallas, Texas.
 It was the final Hell in a Cell held during the first brand split, which ended in August 2011, but was reinstated in July 2016.

 Six matches were contested at the event.
 In the main event, Kane retained the World Heavyweight Championship against The Undertaker in a Hell in a Cell match.
-This made Hell in a Cell 2010 the last WWE pay-per-view in which the World Heavyweight Championship was in the main event until TLC: Tables, Ladders and Chairs (2013).
+This made it the last WWE pay-per-view in which the World Heavyweight Championship was in the main event until TLC: Tables, Ladders & Chairs in December 2013.
 Other matches included Randy Orton retaining the WWE Championship against Sheamus in a Hell in a Cell match, Daniel Bryan retained the United States Championship against The Miz and John Morrison in a Triple Threat Submissions Count Anywhere Match, Wade Barrett defeated John Cena, and Edge defeated Jack Swagger.

 Production

 Background

 In 2009, World Wrestling Entertainment (WWE) introduced Hell in a Cell as a gimmick pay-per-view (PPV).
 The concept of the show came from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-The 2010 event was the second event under the Hell in a Cell chronology, establishing the event as the annual October PPV.
-The event took place on October 3, 2010, at the American Airlines Center in Dallas, Texas and featured wrestlers from the Raw and SmackDown brands.
+The 2010 event was the second Hell in a Cell, establishing the event as the annual October PPV.
+The event took place on October 3, 2010, at the American Airlines Center in Dallas, Texas and featured wrestlers from the Raw and SmackDown brand divisions.